-"Just place them in your estate's waste or recycling bins, or take them to Milton Recycling Centre for free.
+Just place them in your estate's waste or recycling bins, or take them to Milton Recycling Centre for free.
 For items you can't transport, the Council will remove them for £30 (plus £5 per additional item).
-Request it at www.cambridge. gov.uk/arrange-a-bulky-wastecollection or phone 01223-457000.
-And see our free local Neighbourhood Clean-Up Days (on page 12 of this edition), where you can get all your unwanted items removed for free.
+Request it at www.cambridge. gov.uk/arrange-a-bulky-waste-collection or phone 01223-457000.

+And see the article on our free local Neighbourhood Clean-Up Days in this edition, where you can get all your unwanted items removed for free.